 This will add an image at the center of the report, relative to the display area.
-The following example shows a watermark background image added to the report, and as the users scroll up and down, the image stays in the center.

-Not all browsers provide full support for Cascading Style Sheet.
+Important: Not all browsers provide full support for Cascading Style Sheet.
 Some DHTML related techniques may not work in Netscape browsers.
 Many resources are available on the Web that provide tips for using CSS across multiple browsers.

+Chapter 7.
 Grouping Data